thibaudcolas/chart-export-example/README.md

 - This issue can apparently be overcome by using `fabric` (it has a SVG to canvas parser), however Fabric doesn't support Node 4+ yet (compilation errors).
 This means that it would be necessary to step back to jsdom 3.
 I haven't tried this yet.

 Another option is to use something like `svg2png`, but this relies on `phantom`.
 It seems a bit weird to use both jsdom and phantom.

+## Caveats

+- The rendering is handled by [Electron](http://electron.atom.io/), if something isn't supported there isn't much to do about it.
+- The chart to SVG & SVG to PNG features are handled by [saveSvgAsPng](https://github.com/exupero/saveSvgAsPng).
+This codebase is easier to contribute to.
+- saveSvgAsPng doesn't support inlining of font face definitions ([yet](https://github.com/exupero/saveSvgAsPng/pull/29)).
+- If the chart is styled with ancestor selectors that are outside of it, the selectors need to be re-mapped when they are inlined.